Donate Now and Increase Your Impact with the Current Matching Gift!

 Your new and increased gift will be matched by 50%.
-You have the power to help young people who urgently need you to get into college, persist and graduate.
-When you donate to Bright Prospect, you are changing the future for young people from low-income neighborhoods.
+You have the power to help even more young people who urgently need you to get into college, persist and graduate.
+When you donate to Bright Prospect, you are transforming the lives of young people from low-income neighborhoods.
 You are giving them the opportunity to get a college education and succeed.

 - In 14 years, Bright Prospect has grown from 12 students to 2,057.